CIA activities in Laos: 1957

-Laos 1958
+1958

 In an October 1958 memorandum, the CIA acknowledged that the agency had been handed the responsibility to oversee covert operations within Laos.
 The State Department recognized the CIA's covert operations and suggested the development of overt operations.
 Additionally, the State Department outlined a document that covered all hypothetical situations in Chile and hinted that the CIA might consider taking action for one of those hypothetical operations.
 The memorandum requested the chief of the Far East Division to consider the role of the CIA in Laos and how valid their suggestions for operations were.
 This memorandum revealed that there existed a well-thought-out plot that took into account Laotian concerns and U.S. interests in Laos and not merely a simple military reaction.
 However, the actual plans were redacted from the document as well as the names of those involved.
 Though this could suggest the planning of something more wicked, it could also be a diplomatic choice in not angering a nation long after the fact that certain considerations were never acted upon.

 As the civil war grew in intensity, CAT C-47s and C-46s passed with ever greater frequency over Vientiane to fulfill urgent airdrop requests.
-Blevins was also kept busy, landing throughout the country and making numerous airdrops to isolated FAR posts.
+Blevins was also kept busy, landing throughout the country and making numerous airdrops to isolated posts of the Royal Lao Armed Forces (Forces Armées du Royaume or FAR).
 He developed an especially close relationship with a CIA case officer who had arrived in October 1958 and who was assigned to support neutralist Capt.
 Kong Le's parachute battalion, a Laotian officer who would rise to the highest ranks.